 Admitted or current Macalester students with disabilities may request accommodations for academic courses or other programs/services.
 It is the responsibility of the student to make their disability status and subsequent need for accommodations known to Macalester via Disability Services.
 Our goal is to make the accommodation process easy to access via these steps:

-1) Complete intake form information in the AIM Database:
+1) Complete New Student Application form in the AIM Database:

 Prior to your meeting, please complete the new student application in our AIM Database (using your Mac ID).
-This application provides staff basic information on your request prior to the intake, keeps sensitive information separate from other academic records and is the basis to provide Faculty Notification Letters to faculty.
-It will also allow you access to your accommodations for individual courses, services or programs at a later date:
+This application provides staff basic information on your request, keeps sensitive information separate from other academic records and is the basis to provide Faculty Notification Letters.
+It will also allow you access to your accommodations for individual courses, services or programs at a later date.

 2) Schedule and complete an intake with DS Staff:

 Accommodations start with an appointment.
-Intake appointments are essential to the process of determining disability, getting to know you, ensure you understand the roles and rights of all parties in the “interactive process”.
+Intake appointments are essential to the process of determining disability, getting to know you, ensuring you understand the roles and rights of all parties in the “interactive process”.
 It is also important students understand policies and procedures, confidentiality and referral to other potential support services.
-Intakes typically take about 30-40 minutes and can be done via phone, video conference or in person.
+Intakes typically take about 30-40 minutes and can be done via phone, Zoom or in person.